 - Encoding of teacher assignments reflects core team designation, course number and section number.

-- Software program generates individualized student schedules.
+- Software program generates individualized student schedules and confirms teachers’ schedules.

 STEP 13: Orchestrate on-going professional development